Is Your Executive Brand Completely Wrong?

-I was expecting, “I don’t know why my resume is not working.”
+I was expecting, “I don’t know why my resume isn’t working.”
 But, what I was presented with was an unexpected “rebrand?”
 Well, if I wasn’t already sitting.

-You see, many leaders in the middle of a job search campaign don’t realize that what they are attracting is no accident.
+You see, many leaders in the middle of an executive job search campaign don’t realize what they are attracting with their current resume is no accident.